 LANGUAGES WE CAN HANDLE

-How we offer DTP in ALL LANGUAGES
+How we offer DTP services in ALL LANGUAGES

 Typical problems in multilingual DTP include:

-In almost all cases, we can handle all such problems with confidence and without guess work.
+In almost all cases, we can handle such problems with confidence and without guess work.
 In addition to our accumulated personal experience, the tools we use to handle such problems include:

-Where this occurs, we will let you know what help we need from the translator, and if needed, we will arrange for one of our typesetter to be available at a time of the day that matches the time zone of the translator, so the job does not get unduly delayed.
+Where this occurs, we will let you know what help we need from the translator, and if needed, we will arrange for one of our operator to be available at a time of the day that matches the time zone of the translator, so the job does not get unduly delayed.

 Languages We Have First-Hand Experience With, So Far…